-The “Vostochniy” camp was constructed by the prisoners of Chaunlag in the first half of the 1950s.
-The camp was located on the Chukotka highlands, 60 km away from the city Pevek, between the streams Shirokyi and Utiniy.
-The camp was divided into a men zone, occupied by the mining works, uranium ore mining, and a women zone, doing the less hard work.
+The Vostochny Camp Facility was constructed by prisoners of Chaunlag in the first half of the 1950s.
+The camp was located on the Chukotka highlands 60 km away from the city of Pevek, between the Shiroky Stream and the Utiny Stream.
+The camp facility was divided into a zone for men engaged in uranium ore mining and a zone for women probably engaged in less hard work.

-“Vostochniy” consisted of around 30 buildings that are currently ruins.
+The Vostochny Camp was made up of around 30 buildings that are currently ruined.

-Among partially preserved buildings, one can distinguish the concentrating plant, located in the northern part of the camp.
+Among partially preserved buildings, one can distinguish the mineral-processing plant located in the northern part of the camp facility at the slope of the hill.
 All of the buildings are made of either cobblestones or logs.
-The administrative part of the camp is enclosed with a fence made of barbed wire and wooden poles.
+The administrative part of the camp is separated from the camp zone by a fence made of barbed wire and wooden poles.

-Chaunlag labor camp of Dal'stroy existed from 1951 to 1953.
+Chaunlag of Chaunsky Corrective-Labor Camp (ITL) of Dalstroy existed from 1951 to 1953.
 Besides from uranium ore mining, prisoners were engaged in geological surveying and road building.
-The population of the camp was: by 1 September 1951 10 941 people and by 19 June 1952 7 274 people.
+The population of the camp by 1 September 1951 was 10,941 people and it was 7,274 people by 19 June 1952.

-This video was filmed in August 2015, during the expedition of the GULAG History Museum under the direction of the head of Museum Roman Romanov to Chukotka.
-The expedition started in Pevek and took place at the uranium camps of Chaunlag “Vostochniy” and “Severniy”.
-During the expedition, numerous exhibits have been collected.
-In addition, the staff of the expedition created cartographical air photos, 3D panorama, photos and videos of preserved buildings and fragments of the camp.
+This video was filmed in August 2015 during the expedition of the GULAG History Museum to Chukotka guided by the head of Museum Roman Romanov.
+The expedition started in Pevek and led to the uranium camps of Chaunlag – Vostochny and Severny.
+During the expedition, a large number of exhibits have been collected.
+In addition, the staff of the expedition conducted aerial mapping, created a 3D panorama, took photos, and shot videos of preserved buildings and the adjacent territory.

-Based on the results of the expedition, buildings and structure of the former camps of Chaulnag Dal’nostroy received historical monument status.
-This provides us an advantage for monument conservation, and protection of the territory as well as to get access for researchers.
+Based on the results of the expedition, buildings and structures of the former camps of the Chaunlag of Dalstroy were granted the status of a historical monument.
+This gives the opportunity for monument conservation and protection of the territory as well as the access for researchers to work there.